molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 .. warning:: `Chem.Atom`_ or `Chem.Bond`_ instances that are removed from their parent `Chem.Molecule`_ instance
-             get invalidated and performing any operations on such instances (e.g. method calls via variables still referencing them) results in undefined behavior!
+             become invalid and performing any operations on such instances (e.g. method calls via variables still referencing them) results in undefined behavior!

 Removing multiple Atoms and Bonds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Multiple atoms and bonds can be removed at once via the help of a `Chem.Fragment`_ instance that specifies the atoms and bonds to remove.
-After adding atoms and bonds to the fragment their removal is initiated either by calling the method `remove()`_ or by inplace subtraction of the fragment object:
+After adding atoms and bonds to the Chem.Fragment`_ instance their removal is initiated either by calling the method `remove()`_ with the fragment object as argument or by inplace subtraction (``-=``) of the fragment object:

 .. code:: ipython3